Nidhogg 2: Reception

-The game received "generally favorable" reviews, according to review aggregator Metacritic.
+The game received "generally favorable" reviews, according to the review aggregator website Metacritic.
 GamesMaster said it was "An excellent sword-fighting game that at times has trouble remembering its brilliant roots."
 Game Informer said, "Though it doesn’t add much for players looking to play around with its improvements solo, Nidhogg 2 adds layers of depth to a simple formula without breaking what made it so appealing in the first place."
 Destructoid said, "It has expanded on the wonderful mechanics of the original and has one of the best soundtracks in recent memory.
 There isn't much content here for the solo player, but if you've got friends coming over for some friendly competition, the night would not be complete without Nidhogg 2."
 PlayStation Official Magazine – UK said it had "wicked local multiplayer appeal", while GamesTM said it was "Fast, intense, but flawed".

 The game was nominated for "Best Fighting Game" and "Best Multiplayer" in IGN's Best of 2017 Awards.